Surrey Langley SkyTrain

 - 3 new bus exchanges

 Surrey and Langley are among the fastest-growing cities in Metro Vancouver.

 Over the next 30 years, the City of Surrey, City of Langley, and Township of Langley are expected to

 - welcome more than 400,000 new residents and

 - create 185,000 additional jobs.

-This growth will place pressure on our transportation system, economy and environment.
-More than 79,800 people will be within reach of using the Fraser Highway line by 2030.
-By 2035, the daily ridership is forecasted to be 62,000 resulting from the increased land use development along the corridor.
-This will help reduce growth of automobile use in South of Fraser and encourage first and last mile trips by active transportation.
+This growth will place pressure on our transportation system, economy and environment as a result of planned increased land use development along the Fraser Highway corridor.
+SkyTrain will help reduce additional automobile use in South of Fraser and encourage first and last mile trips by active transportation.

-To support SkyTrain we will be creating new land use plans along the corridor.
+To support SkyTrain, we will be creating new land use plans along the Fraser Highway corridor.
 We will also be reviewing and updating existing land use plans.
-Through these we will be supporting the development of walkable and vibrant Transit Oriented Communities.
+Through these, we will be supporting the development of walkable and vibrant Transit Oriented Communities.

 As a first step, we've completed a series of background studies.
 These provide context and analysis for the land use plans along the corridor.

 The following land use plans are initiated and planned to support the SkyTrain extension: